Kafka¶

 Second thing we need to do is tweak your consumer configuration.
 For that we will provide Stove-Kafka interceptor to your Kafka configuration.

-Locate to the point where you define your ConcurrentKafkaListenerContainerFactory
+Locate to the point where you define your ConcurrentKafkaListenerContainerFactory or where you can set the

 interceptor.
-Interceptor needs to implement ConsumerAwareRecordInterceptor<String, String>
+Interceptor needs to implement ConsumerAwareRecordInterceptor<String, String> since

 Stove-Kafka relies on that.